ceesiyamoah/LicencePlateRecog/readme.md

  The images will be obtained directly from cameras installed at the entry and exit points.
  To enforce that all images will work well with the model, the picture taken by the camera will have to:

- - Be bright enough to see the number plate.
+ - Be bright enough.
  - Be directly aligned with the camera
 ![Acquired image](LicPlateImages/little.jpg)
 **Figure 1: Acquired Image**

 When the image is acquired it is sent to the system for analysis.
 >>## Licence Plate Extraction
-When the model is fed the image it does the following:
+When the model is fed the image, it does the following:

 1. A Grayscale filter is applied
 2. A blur filter is applied